bkielbasa/developer20/content/post/top-level-logging/index.md

     - src: featured.jpg
 ---

-I like having the core logic of our application free of distractions  like too many details or some "technical" details like logging or generating metrics.
+I like having the core logic of our application free of distractions like too many technical "details" like logging or generating metrics.
 Of course, sometimes it's hard to avoid it.
 I found in many projects a situation where we put the logger very deeply inside of the code.
 At the end of the day, we had the logger almost everywhere.
 In tests, we had to provide the mocked implementation everywhere as well.
 In most cases, the logger is a redundant dependency.
 In this article, I'll argue that we should have the logger only in top level functions.

 The idea behind the top level logging rule is simple - you log everything only in one place and don't pass the logger in lower layers of your application.
 What is the top level?
-For example, your CLI command, HTTP or event handler.
+For example, your CLI command or an HTTP or event handler.
 Below, you can find an example with logging every error on handler level.

 ```go
 type myHandler struct {